 Yes, you’ll receive detailed instruction and email phase gates to monitor your progress, and ensure you’re on track easily and accurately.

-PMP exam candidates possessing a 4-year degree or higher must demonstrate a minimum of 4,500 hours of experience over 36 months of experience within the last 8 years.
+PMP® exam candidates possessing a 4-year degree or higher must demonstrate a minimum of 36 months of experience within the last 8 years.

-PMP exam candidates possessing a High School Diploma or 2-year degree must demonstrate a minimum of 7,500 hours of experience over 60 months of experience within the last 8 years.
+PMP® exam candidates possessing a High School Diploma or 2-year degree must demonstrate a minimum of 60 months of experience within the last 8 years.

 Can I receive mentoring?

 Yes!
-We have partnered with another PM staffing and consulting agency and created a digital mentor platform staffed by volunteer successful PMs to provide professional development mentorship: https://www.thepmosquad.com/veterans-mentoring.html
+We have partnered with THE PMO SQUAD and created a digital mentor platform staffed by volunteer successful PMs to provide professional development mentorship:

 Resumes & Job Opportunities